DocCyblade/abssctl/README.rst

 - **Project name:** Actual Budget Multi-Instance Sync Server Admin CLI.
 - **CLI executable:** ``abssctl`` (Actual Budget Sync Server ConTroL).

-The project is currently in the **Pre-Alpha (repository bootstrap)** phase.
-This repository intentionally ships skeletal code, documentation, and automation so that later milestones can focus on feature delivery instead of setup chores.
+The project is currently in the **Alpha (foundations)** phase.
+The repository builds on the bootstrap work from Pre-Alpha and now focuses on wiring core
+services: configuration, state management, and read-only workflows that unlock future instance operations.

 Key Objectives
 ==============